listingslab/react-tech-test/README.md

-# React Technical Excerise
+# react-tech-test

+A simple phone book application using react and redux

 ## Solution

+Dev Time from cloning bitbucket repo to final develop>master merge __≈ 4.5 hrs__

+Please note our solution does deviate slightly from the original brief.
+This is due to the constraints of completing the task in a very short time & wishing to showcase some of our current React development skills in the time allotted.

-The devilered solution solved the brief and also offers the following power ups
+This simple phonebook app offers the following power ups

+- It's a full Progressive web app with all the correct manifests/icons etc
-- Hosted on firebase, leveraging all kinds of Google goodness
+- Hosted on Google Firebase, leveraging tech like as [firestore database](https://firebase.google.com/docs/firestore/)
 - Persistant redux store (like cookies but better)
 - [Material UI](https://material-ui.com/) for quick, modern, responsive UI frameworking

+__Roadmap__

+Further development of this app might include

+- Look at importing/exporting contacts as JSON
+- Develop the contact object to use many more fields
+- Push notifications to let users know when they've been added to another's list

 ## Brief

 Below is the original technical test readme.

+# React Technical Excerise

 ### Phone Book